maryamzaman30/Postfix-Interpreter/README.md

 5. Continue Entering Expressions: After evaluating an expression, you will be prompted to enter another one.

-Note: others code or resources used are referenced.
+Note: other's code or resources used are referenced.

 Video Link - https://youtu.be/Z7K53YTTmuo